-2.2.1.
-Stakeholder engagement spectrum
+2.2.
+The Stakeholder engagement spectrum

-The level of stakeholder engagement can be described though various frameworks, such as the five levels in the AER's Stakeholder Engagement Framework1.
+There are various frameworks for describing the types of stakeholder engagement, such as the five levels in the AER's Stakeholder Engagement Framework1.
 Table 1 below is based on these levels and shows how they may be used in the context of AEMO's stakeholder engagement.